9QIX/Microsoft-Azure-Fundamentals/VI. Describe Azure storage services/VI. Exercise - Create a storage blob.md

 # **Exercise - Create a storage blob**

-Completed 100 XP

-- 10 minutes

-Sandbox activated!
-Time remaining:

-**58 min**

-You have used 3 of 10 sandboxes for today.
-More sandboxes will be available tomorrow.

 ## **Create a storage account**

 In this task, you'll create a new storage account.